JatinRanaV1/Breast-Cancer-Detection-Web-App/README.md

 10. Mitoses:1-10
 11. Class: (2 for Benign, 4 for Malignant)
 ### 3.Build and Train the model using SVM
-Using SVM (Support Vector Machines) and Random Forest (RF) Classifier I built and train a model using human cell records, and classify cells to predict whether the samples are benign or malignant.
+Using SVM (Support Vector Machines) and Random Forest (RF) Classifier I built and train a model using human cell records, and classify cells to predict whether the patient has breast cancer or not.
 ### 4.Flask Creation
 Python app.py
 ### 5. Deployment on Heroku